yafeng/SpectrumAI/README.md

     #set corresponding output file name
     outfile_name =""

+    #set MS2 peaks matching accuracy
+    Frag.ions.tolerance= 0.02 # 0.02 Da tolerance for MS2 fragment ions mass accuracy.
+    relative=FALSE

 4. After you set everything, ctrl-A to select all codes and click run.

-## To make mirror plot for a list of synthetic peptides
+## To generate mirror plots for a list of synthetic peptides (to be updated)

-1. open plot_mirror_image.R in R studio.
-2. set variables correctly
-3. double check if all modifications are correctly specified.
-For example, the script is made for TMT labeled peptides.
-If you have label free data, you should remove "Nterm=229.163,K=229.163" from modifications.
-4. run the scripts
+## To generate annotated spectra of peptide identifications (to be updated)